This Month at the Library

 Meet and Greet with the Town's Poet Laureate

-Come for a special Meet and Greet with the town’s inaugural Poet Laureate, Kayla Roy!
-Celebrate this exciting new chapter in the North Attleborough community with an evening of conversation, creativity, and connection.
-Learn about the Poet Laureate’s upcoming projects, hear some of her work, and see how poetry will be woven into town life--and how you can be a part of it, too!
+Celebrate this exciting new chapter in the North Attleborough community with an evening of conversation, creativity, and connection with inaugural Poet Laureate Kayla Roy.
+Learn about her upcoming projects, including a poetry workshop in April; hear some of her work; and see how poetry will be woven into town life! (

 Community Fiber Arts Circle